 1. We help you plan how to target key audiences and market your campaign.
 This is a really key part of running a successful campaign and is often overlooked.
 Before we make your campaign live we advice you to map out key networks who you believe may be interested in your work and plan a communications strategy with them.
 You can find more guidelines through our crowdfunding tips blog and crowdfunding guidelines page.

 2. We are in touch with a number of science correspondents for major news outlets and if your research is of media appeal we can help you reach out to journalists.
 So far scientists crowdfunding with us have been featured in Reuters, CNN, Sky News, BBC, IFLS, RT, Nature, Science News and many other outlets.

 What is educational rewards based crowdfunding?

-This structure gives you a unique opportunity for you as a researcher to share your passion with audiences who are fascinated by your work.
+This structure gives you a unique opportunity for you as a researcher to share your passion with audiences who are fascinated by your work and may even decide to fund you regularly.
 The benefit is two fold, firstly you get to communicate your work to new audiences and secondly if your backers enjoy the experience they will be more inclined to support your future projects as well as other projects on the website.
 Therefore by crowdfunding on Crowd.Science you can fund your work, communicate your message and further support the scientific community.

 What benefits will I get as an academic by using Crowd.Science?